 Mexico City has some wonderful hotel choices.
-For a more contemporary property, we recommend:
+I recommend:

 Habita Hotel: Located at Av.
 Presidente Masaryk 201 in Polanco.
 I recently stayed there and I enjoyed the boutique size, the interesting lobby and restaurant and the great rooftop pool and bar.
 The exterior architecture is also great.
 My room was small and contemporary, but I was only there for one night so it did not matter and the rate, including breakfast, was very reasonable.
 This is part of Grupo Habita.